Shkrebela/Bino/README.md

 ### Prerequisites
 Before installing project on your location machine must be installed node.js and npm.<br>
-If you haven't a such software you must install.
-For install you can follow [this link](https://nodejs.org/uk/download/package-manager/)
+If you haven't such software you must install it.
+For install, you can follow [this link](https://nodejs.org/uk/download/package-manager/)

 ### Installing
-For installing project need clone repository in your location folder and install npm packet then run local server whit this project.
+For installing the project need clone the repository in your location folder and install npm packet then run local server whit this project.

 **First step**<br>
-This step for clone project of repository to location folder
+This step for clone project of the repository to location folder
 ```
 git clone git@github.com:Shkrebela/Bino.git
 ```
 **Second step**<br>
-This step for enter the project folder
+This step for entering the project folder
 ```
 cd Bino/
 ```